21 best gifts from Turkey you don’t want to miss

 Public transportation is pretty great in Istanbul.
-In other smaller cities there isn’t as full coverage but there is still metros and buses in a lot of places.
+In other smaller cities, there isn’t as full coverage but there are still metros and buses in a lot of places.
 If you’re in Istanbul, you can get an IstanbulKart.
 Other cities also have their own public transportation cards.

-There are so many option and sometimes you need different things.
+There are so many options and sometimes you need different things.
 That is why I like using TravelInsurance.com.
 They work with many different providers and you can pay for only what you want/need.

 Tours & Activities